 Alternative routes to boosting bioavailability (and antioxidant capacity) are through lipidation, micellization, or hydrophilizing of the curcumin by trade-marked processes.
 Increases in peak serum concentration and sustained retention time tend to vary from study to study, but each process registers significant increases in both areas and exceeds piperine-boosting considerably in the latter.
 One process, marketed as Meriva, uses curcumin-phosphatidylcholine complexes and has been validated by several trials [Maiti][Marczylo].
 (One manufacturer offers a time-release formulation of Meriva.)
 Longvida is another entrant to the field demonstrating enhanced bioavailability [Gota].
 Its formulation is described as a "solid lipid curcumin particle (SLCP)" complex.
 A third approach, trademarked as Biocurcumax (BCM 95™), involves dissolving standardized curcuminoids in an essential oil of turmeric [Benny].
 Curcumin so dissolved can then be directly absorbed into the lymphatic system,

 bypassing the liver (the so-called "first-pass phenomenon").
 Curcu-Gel uses a trademarked "softsule®" delivery of BCM 95 and cites a trial showing improved bioavailability [Mukkadan].
 Thorne has recently introduced a lipid formulation intended for animals called CurcuVet.
 Citation of research by Thorne seems to indicate that the product is based on the Meriva formulation.
-A Swiss-German product, NovaSol Curcumin, engineers curcumin into micelles (colloidal particles) [Schiborr], and a soon-to-be-released product, CurcuWin, uses the hydrophilic carrier polyvinylpyrrolidone to enhance solubility [Jäger].
+A Swiss-German product, NovaSol Curcumin, engineers curcumin into micelles (colloidal particles) [Schiborr], and a recently released product, CurcuWin, uses the hydrophilic carrier polyvinylpyrrolidone to enhance solubility [Jäger].
 For those using products intended for humans, powders may prove easier to downsize to a desired feline dosage.

 Among the promising and exciting developments has been the expanding research into encapsulation of curcumin in tiny nanoparticles as vehicles for uptake and intracellular transport.
 Studies have demonstrated that the unique size range and solubilizing properties of such nanoparticles increase bioavailability and enhance activity against a variety of bacterial and fungal pathogens.
 The curcuminoids are dissolved into a lipid during the process of encasement in phospholipid shells called solid lipid nanospheres, or SLNs.
 A recent HIV study used apotransferrin, a glycoprotein related to lactoferrin, to carry curcumin into HIV-infected cell lines via the cells' transferrin receptors.
 Researchers found that curcumin so delivered had magnified anti-inflammatory action and inhibited HIV at the integration (into cellular DNA) stage in a way that the same curcumin not encased in nanoparticles did not [Gandapu].
 [Wang].